If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

 She came back and she was full of life.
 She said, “I know that I belong there.”
-They offered her a job—they created a position for her, which was senior designer, which was amazing for her as a new graduate.
-So to keep in the time frame here of the two minutes, she moved down.
+They offered her a job—they created a position for her as senior designer which was amazing for her as a new graduate.
+So she moved down.
 A lot of faith—she was scared.
 She was very nervous, but she did it.

-She moved down, worked for that company.
+She moved down to work for that company.
 They were one of the largest construction and development companies in St. George.
-She was published several times in magazines, had clients that she had in California that she would fly out to meet with—just exploded her career.
-[She] met her husband and started a family, and she was able to have her career to the point where she could taper back, do that part-time and raise her family.
+She was published several times in magazines, had clients in California that she flew out to meet with—this just exploded her career.
+[She] met her husband and started a family, and she was able to have her career to the point where she could taper back, work part-time, and raise her family.

-President Richards, telling us not to hold back and giving us two minutes is kind of an oxymoron, don’t you think?
-I will do my best to express myself in a way that will send an intended message that I have.
+I will do my best to express myself in a way that will send the intended message I have.
 I had a really easy story I could have shared about Sheri Dew and the BYU basketball team.
-It’s really good, and look it up—you’ll find great strength from it.
-But I feel prompted to share a personal story that’s obviously very personal.
-So again, I hope I can express myself in a way that’s a blessing.
+It’s really good.
+Look it up—you’ll find great strength from it.
+But I feel prompted to share a story that’s obviously very personal.
+So again, I hope I express myself in a way that’s a blessing.

-So…and this experience was right after I graduated with my master’s degree from BYU and it was right after September 11th, a few months afterwards.
-The economy was terrible and I had a lot of options on where I could live, and if I moved to Arizona, my sister’s father-in-law could have hooked me up with a job at Mesa Community College.
+This experience was right after I graduated with my master’s degree from BYU.
+It was a few months after September 11th, 2001.
+The economy was terrible and I had a lot of options on where I could live.
+If I moved to Arizona, my sister’s father-in-law could hook me up with a job at Mesa Community College.
 And I had other options.
-But I felt like I needed to move to the Vancouver, Washington/Portland, Oregon area.
-And so I did.
-And it was kind of blind faith, and I went.
-And when I got there I finally had time to look for a job and saw that I was living in the highest unemployment area in the nation.
+But I felt I needed to move to the Vancouver, Washington/Portland, Oregon area, so I did.
+It was kind of blind faith, and I went.
+When I got there, I finally had time to look for a job and saw that I was living in the highest unemployment area in the nation.
 So it was a lot of fun.
-And you couldn’t even find temp work there, because all of the thousands of engineers and IT people that had been laid off were taking all the temp jobs.
-So this was quite a challenge for me, because I had just worked my tail off in school for seven years and had student loans to pay off and was really wanting to breathe a little bit, because I felt like I’d already been stretched so thin in school.
+You couldn’t even find temp work there because the thousands of engineers and IT people that had been laid off were taking all the temp jobs.
+So this was quite a challenge for me.
+I had just worked so hard in school for seven years and had student loans to pay off and really wanted to breathe a little bit, because I felt I’d already been stretched so thin in school.

-So I was in this situation, did a lot of praying and fasting and receiving blessings.
+So in this situation I did a lot of praying and fasting and receiving blessings.
 And the Lord said, “Be still and know that I am God,” that “this is where I want you.”
-And my agenda was, “I need a good job.
+My agenda was, “I need a good job.
 I need to move forward in my career.”
-And Heavenly Father’s agenda was, “I need to teach you something more important than getting a job and starting off in the career that you want.”
+Heavenly Father’s agenda was, “I need to teach you something more important than getting a job and starting off in the career you want.”

 So this actually went on for a really, really long time.
 My first year there I spent going to temp job to unemployment to temp job to unemployment.
-And I don’t know how much you guys make a year now as college students, but I had made $12,000 as a graduate student the year before working 10-20 hours a week, and in the year after that I made $8,000.
-So if that lets you know how tough that was—that’s just kind of an indication.
-And this went on for a really long time, and I kept—you know, my family was concerned and my friends were concerned, and I was holding back some of my faith because of the opinions of others telling me that I was really stupid to stay there and I had given up and I was living beneath my privileges.
-And I was holding back because of my fear and uncertainty.
-I had worked hard and I felt like I earned that security of having a job.
+I don’t know how much you make a year now as college students, but I had made $12,000 as a graduate student the year before, working 10-20 hours a week.
+The year after that I made $8,000.
+So that lets you know how tough that was.
+This went on for a really long time.
+My family was concerned and my friends were concerned, and I was holding back some of my faith because of the opinions of others telling me that I was really stupid to stay there, that I had given up and I was living beneath my privileges.
+I was holding back because of my fear and uncertainty.
+I had worked hard and felt I had earned that security of having a job.

-So anyway, I think my two minutes are up so I need to speed it up.
-So anyway, I pressed forward.
+So I pressed forward.
 I did everything I could to learn about finding a job and learned about resumes and interviewing and cover letters and networking, and did everything I could.
-And still I wasn’t finding what I felt like I needed.
-And again, Heavenly Father kept saying, “Be still and know that I am God.”
-So to me, holding back—I wasn’t holding back in effort or time, because I’m one of those people that wants to plan every detail of my life.
+And still I wasn’t finding what I felt I needed.
+And Heavenly Father kept saying, “Be still and know that I am God.”
+So I wasn’t holding back in effort or time, because I’m one of those people that want to plan every detail of my life.
 But Heavenly Father was asking me to hold back my agenda and embrace His.
-And through that process I came to know Him more than I had ever known Him before, because He was there with me every step of the way and He was suffering the things I was suffering with me.
+And through that process I came to know Him more than I had ever known Him before, because He was there with me every step of the way and He suffered the things I suffered with me.

 Several years later I was working at BYU-Idaho career services, where I worked for four years.
-And I was taking these exams to certify as a resume writer nationally and an employment interview professional.
-And I didn’t feel ready for them.
+I was taking these exams to certify as a resume writer nationally and an employment interview professional.
+I didn’t feel ready for them.
 I hadn’t been at my job very long, and I really didn’t feel ready.
 One of the exams was three days long, and I just did it because my department was paying for it and my boss expected me to do it.
-And I did.
-And I was worried it was going to be a waste of their money.
+So I did it, but I was worried it was going to be a waste of their money.

-When I was taking that exam, the answers came to me, because of the previous 5 ½ years of craziness I’d been through was teaching me how to think and how to be a good career counselor.
-And when I passed the exams they didn’t give me any feedback, so I called them and I said, “Do you have any corrective feedback?
+When I was taking that exam, the answers came to me because the previous 5 ½ years of craziness I’d been through had taught me how to think and how to be a good career counselor.
+When I passed the exams, they didn’t give me any feedback, so I called them and said, “Do you have any corrective feedback?
 I know about four or five people reviewed this.”
-And they said, “No. No one had any feedback for you.”
-And I just had that impression, remembered that blessing that said the answers would come to you as though you read from a book.
+They said, “No. No one had any feedback for you.”
+I remembered that blessing that said the answers would come to you as though you read from a book.

 And then I started experiencing all this abundance of opportunities where I had BYU-Provo calling and saying, “Hey, would you consider working down here?
 We could really use your skills down here.”
-And I had BYU-Hawaii saying, “Hey, could you—we love what you’re doing there; could you come and work here?”
+And I had BYU-Hawaii saying, “Hey, we love what you’re doing there; could you come and work here?”
 And luckily the Lord let me come to LDS Business College for two years.
-And I just want to testify that Heavenly Father keeps every single promise when we don’t hold back.
+I just want to testify that Heavenly Father keeps every single promise when we don’t hold back.
 When we hold back, all we’re doing is suffering in vain.
-And when we let go and open our hearts and say, “Whatever you want, Heavenly Father.
-This is about you and your work, not me and mine.”
-That’s when we come to know Him and that’s when He can take us from here, much higher than we ever thought possible.
-And I’m grateful to have had some small experiences of that in my life, and I’m grateful to know that Heavenly Father’s plan is perfect and that He knows a lot more than me because my way stinks most of the time.
-And I say these things in the name of Jesus Christ, amen.
+When we let go and open our hearts and say, “Whatever you want, Heavenly Father; this is about you and your work, not me and mine,” that’s when we come to know Him and that’s when He can take us much higher than we ever thought possible.
+I’m grateful to have had some small experiences of that in my life.
+I’m grateful to know that Heavenly Father’s plan is perfect and that He knows a lot more than me.
+I say these things in the name of Jesus Christ, amen.

-It’s nice to be with you this morning, and it’s fun to barely see your faces but grateful for the spirit that you’ve brought with you as you’ve come today.
+It’s nice to be with you this morning, and it’s fun to barely see your faces.
+I’m grateful for the spirit you brought with you as you’ve come today.
 I’ve thought of the following phrase that kind of fits with what holding back, often why it happens.
 And it goes like this: Don’t allow fear to rob you of the action and power of faith.

 We all face experiences that are frightening and new.
-If you are here going to school in a foreign land, trying to speak a language that’s not your native tongue, a strange city, new roommates—lots of different things that you’re facing.
-I’m reminded of a group of young men that were put in a situation that they had never been in before.
+You may be here going to school in a foreign land, trying to speak a language that’s not your native tongue, a strange city, new roommates—lots of different things you’re facing.
+I’m reminded of a group of young men that were put in a situation they had never been in before.
 They were asked by their leader the following question: “Therefore what say ye, my sons, will ye go against them to battle?”
 (Alma 56:44).